brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 ## Installer

 - [ ] Check that installer is close to the size of the last release
-- [ ] Check the Brave version in About and make sure it is EXACTLY as expected
+- [ ] Check the Brave version in About and also in `brave://version` to make sure it is EXACTLY as expected

-## Data
+## Data & Upgrade
+- [ ] Ensure generating app usage and site data and changing some settings/preferences before migrating
+   - [ ] Login to some sites including Google
+   - [ ] Change some global defaults around
+   - [ ] Load some tabs and set some per-site settings
+   - [ ] Add some bookmarks, folders and favorites
+   - [ ] Join a sync chain and enable some sync settings
+   - [ ] Change default SE and change some QSE preferences
+   - [ ] Add some widgets to the Home Screen
+   - [ ] Change the Brave app icon
+   - [ ] Add some media to Playlist
+   - [ ] Enable VPN/Leo Premium subscription
+   - [ ] Change Leo Default Model
+   - [ ] Enable Shortcut Button and change preference
+   - [ ] Enable `Keep Private Tabs` setting and load some sites in private tabs
+   - [ ] Customize the main menu layout (add/remove/reorder actions)
+   - [ ] Enable some filter lists in `Content Filtering` including some YouTube filters
 - [ ] Verify that data from the previous build appears in the updated build as expected (bookmarks, history, etc.)
 - [ ] Verify that cookies from the previous build are preserved after upgrade
 - [ ] Verify saved passwords are retained after upgrade